 FROST, ALBERT H. (1843-1917).
 Corporal, 139th New York Infantry, Company C. A native of Brooklyn, he was employed in men’s haberdashery before he entered the service.
 He enlisted as a private on September 2, 1862, mustered into the 139th New York, and rose to the rank of corporal.
 He participated in these Virginia battles among others: Second Battle of Williamsburg, Drewry’s Bluff, and Cold Harbor.
 After the latter engagement, he was suffering from a fever and was sent for several months to the Balfour United States General Hospital in Portsmouth, Virginia, for convalescence.
 He remained at the hospital as a clerk in the private office of a surgeon and mustered out on June 5, 1865.

 Returning to civilian life, Frost left his former position to join the Register’s Department of the Post Office.
 He was a charter member of the G.A.R.’s Ulysses S. Grant Post #327 and served in the Guard of Honor at President Grant’s funeral.
-He is listed in the 1890 Brooklyn Veterans Census.
+He is listed as having served in the Civil War in the 1890 Brooklyn Veterans Census.
 His application for an invalid pension was granted in 1905, certificate 1,111,621.
 He last resided at 473 Halsey Street in Brooklyn.
 His death was attributed to bronchitis.
-In 1917, Mary Clara Frost, who is interred with him, received a widow’s pension, certificate 869,007.
+In 1917, Mary Clara Frost, who is interred with him, applied for and received a widow’s pension, certificate 869,007.
 Section 41, lot 3083.